chriniko13/eresearch-sciencedirect-consumer/README.md

 ### Description
-The purpose of this story is to consume the info which is provided from the following elsevier api: https://api.elsevier.com/documentation/SCIDIRSearchAPI.wadl
+The purpose of this service is to consume the info which is provided from the following elsevier api: https://api.elsevier.com/documentation/SCIDIRSearchAPI.wadl

 The search view (result from the consuming of the service we get)